 Disadvantaged population groups were studied in order to determine if there are any gaps or deficiencies in the transportation network that could affect these groups.
 Disadvantaged groups studied include low-income, minority, elderly, and people with disabilities, as defined by the US Census.
-Currently, the counties within the region have minority populations and low-income populations below the state percentages of 32.4% and 10.6%, respectively.
-However, the portion of the population with disabilities in Culpeper, Madison, Orange, and Rappahannock counties are above the state percentage of 11.8%.
-All the counties have elderly populations 65 years or older in a higher proportion compared to the state average of 15%.
+Currently, the counties within the region have minority populations and low income populations below the state percentages of 32% and 10.9%, respectively.
+However, the portion of the population with disabilities in Madison, Orange, and Rappahannock counties are above the state percentage of 11.6%.
+All of the counties have elderly populations over 65 years old in a higher proportion compared to the state proportion at 14.6%.